saxmeister/drupalwplogin/README.md

 In the future, I may turn this into a simple module, but this works as a simple drop-in for those who want something super easy.

+The included image (wpstyle-drupal-login.png) is here for visual reference.

 -Saxmeister